qianyunfan/Obsidian-Vault/cs learn/git/tutorial.md

 1. Use cd command to a dictionary you want.
 2. Input `git init` in cmd, it will make this dictionary become a **repository**, which can record and control all changes by generate **.git** folder.
 # Command
 - `git add` add file into repository.
-It means